mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/projects/project-policies/index.md

 EOF
 ```

-You need to make sure the projectns, projectrole and the virtualgroup variables are set before executing the command.
+Ensure the projectns, projectrole and the virtualgroup variables are set before executing the command.

 You can set them using the following commands (for a Kommander Group called user1 and a Project Role called admin, and after setting the projectns as explained in the previous section):